AR 15 Parts Explained: The Beginners Walk Thru

 The AR in AR 15 stands for Armalite Rifle.
 It does not stand for, as some would have you believe, Assault Rifles.
 The AR-15 Rifle is not an assault weapon.
 It fires a single bullet with each of the trigger pulls.
 It was meant and is classified as a home defense weapon.

 The Armalite rifle platform was designed as a semi-automatic version of the M16.
-It was always intended to be a civilian-use rifle.
-The M16 Automatic version was meant for military use.
+It was always intended for civilian use, while the automatic version was meant for military use.
 The AR15 rifle was made for sporting, law enforcement, and personal and home defense.

 Colt purchased the Armalite Rifle patent.
-But do not fret; you do not need to shop all over the internet for colt ar-15 design products.
+But please don't worry; you do not need to shop all over the internet for Colt Ar-15 design products.
 The lightweight selective-fire rifle has become an open-source platform, and many firearm manufacturers are using the design to create many variations.
 Mil-Spec is considered original equipment, so you do not need to fuss over looking for any particular manufacturer.

 The AR platform is an excellent rifle for anyone who wants to understand, clean, and use a gun for a specific purpose.
 Due to the multitude of customization and modifications, the AR is the rifle of choice for today's shooters.